-Related Party Commitment Amount Conditions

-Heineken Company Supply Ps Supply of all beer products in Mexico's OXXO stores.
-The contract may be renewed for five years on additional periods.
+Related Party Commitment Conditions Heineken Company Supply Supply of all beer products in Mexico's OXXO stores.
+The contract may be renewed for five years or additional periods.
 At the end of the contract OXXO will not hold exclusive contract with another supplier of beer for the next 3 years.
 Commitment term, Jan 1st, 2010 to Jun 30, 2020.

-Ps